A Thousand Clowns

 A Thousand Clowns is a 1965 American comedy-drama film directed by Fred Coe and starring Jason Robards, Barbara Harris, Martin Balsam, and Barry Gordon.
-An adaptation of a 1962 play by Herb Gardner, it tells the story of an eccentric comedy writer who is forced to conform to society to retain legal custody of his nephew.
+The script was adapted by Herb Gardner from his 1962 play of the same name.
+The film tells the story of an eccentric comedy writer who is forced to conform to society to retain legal custody of his nephew.

-Jason Robards starred in both the original Broadway version and in the film.
-Martin Balsam won the Academy Award for Best Supporting Actor for his performance in the movie.
+Jason Robards, Barry Gordon, William Daniels, and Gene Saks all reprised their roles from the original 1962 Broadway production.
+Balsam won the Academy Award for Best Supporting Actor for his performance in the film.